Jeli Workflows (Legacy)

 - Check if the given dimension is equal or not equal to one of the selected values.
 Example:

-.
-The workflow will run when the severity is set to0
+Severity is 0.
+The workflow runs when the severity is set to0.

 - Check if the given dimension is equal or not equal to one of the selected values.
 Example: